IG-ReDCAD/Covid-19-Deployment/README.md

 ## <a name="installation"></a>Installation
-To run the web app on your own machine:
+This work was in collaboration with my friend, so to run the web app on your own machine:
 Go to:
 ```
 https://github.com/shimoleejhaveri/Covid19-News-Project.git